100k Metric Tour Route

 F R E E ! ! !

 Markers are all

 Center Line Yellow

-Some of the tour route makers are well warn so carry the map below.
+W A R N I N G = Most of the tour route makers are now well warn away so carry the map below.

 The River Dip